History of the Pakistan Air Force: Counter-insurgency operations

 On the morning of 14 December Indian aircraft started moving towards Pakistan, PAF moved swiftly and intercepted them before they entered international borders.
 Two of the aircraft did cross the border but Indian aircraft managed to turn back.
 PAF was ordered to carry on the defensive combat patrols but avoid hostile action unless further hostile action was to take place.

 A number of civilian deaths occurred during PAF air strikes on 10 April 2010 in the Khyber tribal region.
 According to a Pakistani military source, the first bombing was targeted at a gathering of militants in a compound.
 Local people, who had quickly moved onto the scene to recover the dead and wounded, were then killed during a second air strike.
 There was no confirmed death toll but at least 30 civilian deaths had occurred according to the military source, whereas a local official stated at least 73 locals, including women and children, were killed.
 A six-member committee of tribal elders from the area, tasked with finding the exact number of civilian casualties, reported that 61 civilians were killed and 21 wounded.
 This was not confirmed by military or political leaders but Pakistan's Chief of Army Staff, General Ashfaq Kayani, gave a public apology on 17 April.
 It is reported that BBC News and several other media correspondences were not allowed to take interviews from injured which makes the whole episode more mysterious.

 On 22 May 2011 it was reported that the PAF had retaliated against attacks by Afghan mortar and machine gun positions on the Pakistani posts at Miskinai and Sangpura in the Bajaur area.
 It was stated that since 19 May, around 1000 Afghan Askaris had entered the Bajaur area at Sahi as well as Miskinai and Sankpura.
 The Afghan forces had been firing at the posts during night and, after reconnaissance sorties, PAF aircraft destroyed the Afghan positions.

+On 4 November 2023, nine militants from the Tehreek-e-Jihad Pakistan attacked the Mianwali Training Air base in Punjab Province, damaging three aircraft on the ground before being killed by PAF personnel.